Samuel Brady: Spy on the Indians

-Many years later, and in a great twist of fate, a very grateful, Jenny Stupes was able to contribute in a major way to the rescue of Captain Samuel Brady.
+Many years later, Jenny Stupes was able to contribute in a major way to the rescue of Captain Samuel Brady.

 Belle Swope continues that the situation was especially dire for the settlers on the Pennsylvania frontier in the "bloody year" of 1782.
 Word reached the settlers that the hostile Indian alliance was planning a raid in force on their settlements.
 General George Washington ordered Fort Pitt's commander, General Brodhead to dispatch his two best scouts to go deep into Indian territory to spy on the actions of the Indians.
 General Brodhead quickly picked Captain Brady and allowed him to pick his companion.
 "He said he would take but one, a Lewis Wetzel."
 According to Belle, Brady and Wetzel disguised themselves as Shawnees and, as such, went to the grand council of the Indian alliance, located at present day Sandusky, Ohio on Lake Erie.
 They stated that they were eager to join the forces that were to soon move on the white settlers.
 The ruse worked for a while.
 The Indians accepted them as Shawnees and allowed them to attend their council meetings, where the details of their upcoming attack plans were freely discussed.
 In this way, they learned considerable intelligence about the intentions of the Indians.
 In time, however, one old Indian chief started to become suspicious, which Brady and Wetzel noticed.
 When the old chief started toward them, Samuel Brady immediately shot him dead.
 There followed a shootout, in which Wetzel shot and killed another chief.

 They gained the outskirts of the camp, where they sprang on two fine Kentucky horses, which had been captured.
 On and on they rode like two winged demons, their war paint and feathers weirdly hideous in the cold March daylight.
 One horse gave out, but the two men undaunted lost not a moment, one riding, the other running.
 They came to the wigwams of some friendly Delawares, just as their second horse fell beneath his rider.
 Securing another, they took turns, one riding, the other running as before.